This section briefly reviews how to find and download cross-project data and associated metadata using the Data Browser

 Paste this curl command in your local or cloud-based terminal to download the data.

 After downloading the data files, return to the Export Selected Data page using the back icon to download the metadata (see step-by-step instructions below).

 Once you have downloaded the selected data files, you can download all the metadata associated with the cross-project data files.

-This metadata, also called a "Data Manifest" is in TSV file format and lists all the details about your selected data such donor information and disease-state; however, the manifest is not the actual data file itself.
+This metadata, also called a "Data Manifest" is in TSV file format and lists all the details about your selected data such as donor information and disease-state; however, the manifest is not the actual data file itself.